Scientists Unveil Weed Breathalyzer, Launching Debate Over Next Steps

 Star and Sejdic understand that challenge.
 They say it took six months to even get started on their research because they had to get permission from the Drug Enforcement Administration to work with THC.

 "It's a kind of both ethical and legal issue," Sejdic says.
-"Given that the marijuana is still a Schedule 1 substance, it's difficult to actually carry out any research related to this substance."
+"Given that the marijuana is still a Schedule I substance, it's difficult to actually carry out any research related to this substance."

 The breakthroughs that would make this kind of device effective might happen first in Canada, Halsor says.
 The country's decision to legalize cannabis last year "now opens the door to research being able to be conducted unencumbered," he says.